 - Mr Leo Smith

 - Mr Ken Wingfield MBE (Secretary and Treasurer)

 Nanci Austin is Development Officer at Kingham Hill School and was appointed in August 2017.
-Nanci is an American who has lived in the UK for 20 years.
-Prior to joining the School she worked in the computer industry in a number of international sales and business development roles.
+An American who has lived in the UK for 20 years, prior to joining the School she worked in the computer industry in a number of international sales and business development roles.
 She has extensive knowledge of the charity sector and helps run her son’s charity which raises funds for Guatemala.
 Away from work she is a stained glass artist and a keen enthusiast of motorsport.
 She is married to Richard (an Englishman) and they have a son Henry who currently attends Kingham Hill as a day boy in Year 9.